daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

     {% endraw %}
     ````

-7. Create a new Data Behaviour for operation "ReadList", so that data is retrieved when Employees list is requested.
+7. Create a new Data Behaviour for the operation "ReadList", so that data is retrieved when a list of Employees is requested.
 Copy and paste the following code:

     ````
   {% raw %}